moshes121/gitr-repo/README.md

 this is added for seventh line

+this is version.0.2.1 added in repo